 23. Visit a Seahorse Farm

-One of the most unique things to do on the Big Island with kids is to visit the seahorse farm.
+One of the most unique things to do on the Big Island with family is to visit the seahorse farm.

 This is where you can learn about these adorable sea creatures.
 Plus, there’s even an opportunity to hold them!